ktpolanski/dc6s/README.md

 ln -s $PWD/KoLmafia/ccs/dc6s.ccs ~/Library/Application\ Support/KoLmafia/ccs/
 ```

 Once done, the script can be called by writing `dc6s` into Mafia's CLI.
-There is also `dc6s_halfloop`, which will add some basic breakfast tasks and a [garbo](https://github.com/Loathing-Associates-Scripting-Society/garbage-collector) leg on either side of DC6s, but it currently isn't fully automatic as I'm still picking up perms before runs.
+There is also `dc6s_halfloop`, which will add some basic breakfast tasks and a [garbo](https://github.com/Loathing-Associates-Scripting-Society/garbage-collector) leg on either side of DC6s.
+Upon running the command, you will be prompted whether you want to ascend automatically.
+Clicking yes performs the entire half-loop.
+Clicking no, e.g. to perm some things while in Valhalla, will deposit you in an ascension-ready state and you can re-run the command once in CS.

 ## Run Setup